aboubacartoure93/Cuny/README.md

 -finir chat box
--other item (add description to book)
--university create by admin only, seed (list of university, group student by university, student can more one university, student belong to university)
+-other item, articles (add description to book) -university create by admin only, seed (list of university, group student by university, student can more one university, student belong to university)
 -list of all university and community colleges seed -ablity for the ask to add his university if not there